yoember/yoember.github.io/index.md

 <button class="btn btn-primary btn-lg btn-block" disabled={{isDisabled}} {{action 'saveInvitation'}}>Request invitation</button>{% endraw %}
 ```

-You can try out in your browser, that if you click on the button, you will get a nice error message, which alerts you, that you have to implement this action in your controller.
+You can try it out in your browser and see that if you click on the button, you will get a nice error message, alerting you that you have to implement this action in your controller.
 Let's do that.

 ``` javascript
 // app/controllers/index.js